Nutrition Guidelines for People With Rheumatoid Arthritis

 Can Food Cause Inflammation?

-Another culprit that may boost inflammation is omega-6 fatty acids, which are found in corn, sunflower, safflower, soybean and cottonseed oils, many snack and fried foods, margarine, egg yolks and meats.
+Another culprit that may boost inflammation is omega-6 fatty acids, which are found in corn, sunflower, safflower and soybean oils, and many snack and fried foods.
 Consuming more omega-6 fatty acids than omega-3s raises your risk of joint inflammation and obesity.
 Keep fresh fruits and veggies on hand to help you avoid processed snacks that often contain omega-6 fatty acids.

-As a result of menopause or steroid treatment, some people with RA may not get enough of certain vitamins and minerals.
+As a result of menopause or steroid treatment, some people with RA may need more of certain vitamins and minerals.
 The most common deficiencies are in folic acid, vitamins C, D, B6, B12 and E, calcium, magnesium, selenium and zinc.
 Nutritionists agree that most nutrients should come from your food, rather than from supplements.
-However, a supplement may be necessary if you suffer from malnutrition.
 Again, talk to your doctor before taking any supplements.

 Want to read more?
 Subscribe Now to Arthritis Today!